top of page

 After numerous trips to the DMV pleading his case, they agreed to give him a license plate.
 It had to be inspected, so he fitted lights, a horn, turn signals and a mirror.
 All of these parts are removable in about 30 minutes to make it 100% original with no holes or damage to the bike.
 The original race fly-screen fairing is included.
 While a little odd, this makes it the only street-legal Norton Manx in the U.S. or perhaps the world!
 The speedo, horn, brake lights and turn signals are all operational.
 The license plate is “Manx 62.”

-This motorcycle has been a part of Tony's life for 61 years, and he wants to make sure this goes to someone who appreciates it and will give it the care that he has.
+This motorcycle was a part of Tony's life for 62 years.
+We want to make sure this goes to someone who appreciates it and will give it the care and love that he gave it.

 bottom of page